mukil/dmx-upload-dialog/README.md

 })
 ```

-Plugin can additionally call `upload/setUploadDialogOptions` like, for example, the dmx-import-export plugin.
+DMX Plugins can additionally call `upload/setUploadDialogOptions` like, for example, the dmx-import-export plugin to allow users to upload the file to a custom resource.

 ```
 store.dispatch("upload/setUploadDialogOptions", {